 In some late-stage cases, life-sustaining equipment such as a ventilator, respirator and feeding or hydration tube may be needed to keep a mesothelioma patient alive.
 Determine in advance which forms of life support you are comfortable receiving and how long those can be used.
 These choices should be clearly explained to your medical team and included among any advance directives in your medical file.

 A terminal prognosis often makes patients worry how their dependents will be cared for, how funeral and burial services will be arranged and how possessions will be distributed.
-Although this is an emotional time for patients and family members, planning ahead for these practical matters makes the end-of-life process much easier for survivors.
+Although this is an emotional time for patients and family members, planning ahead for these practical matters and reaching out to a mesothelioma support group helps make the end-of-life process much easier for survivors.

 Patients should name beneficiaries for any insurance policies they hold; designate survivor's benefits recipients from unions, employers or lawsuits; decide who will receive their final tax return; and decide what should happen to any investments such as an IRA or 401k.
 All of these financial decisions should be written into a will, which should be signed and placed in an easy-to-find location.
 Personal information - a patient's social security number, vital records, account passwords and important contacts - should be stored in the same place.
 A trusted family member should be told where these documents are kept.